hapax/hapax.github.io/assets/simple-physics.md

 forth with some period of oscillation $t$.
 If we know how the period of oscillation depends on other properties of the system, we can utilise this knowledge to make a pumpkin clock!
-Let's start by listing the possibly relevant properties of the system:
+Let's start by listing some relevant quantities:
 - the mass of the pumpkin $m$, with dimension $[m] = M$;
 - the length of the string $\ell$, dimension $[\ell] = L$;
 - gravitational acceleration $g = 9.8 \text{ m/s}^2$, dimension $[g] =